 You'll want to give your feet some love after this treatment.
 The now verruca free area may look shrivelled may have some peeling skin.
 Don't worry, it's normal after being wrapped in a liquid environment for so long.

+The precise length of time it takes to beat verrucas using this ACV method is debatable, as it will differ from person to person, verruca to verruca.
 In our case, it took 10 days for the largest one to fall off with the smaller ones falling off in 4 -7 days with constant covering.
 Mainstream treatments are known to take weeks, even months to work if they do at all.
 Results may, of course, differ for you, I am simply sharing my experience.
 We did try only covering at night, to begin with, poor results, there was barely any change in the verrucas.
 For this reason, I recommend leaving the dressing in place changing morning and night.

 The skin on the toe did look shrivelled as if it's been in the bath too long and the verruca site left a small crater (ok, maybe not a crater but a small hole), while the smaller ones left no real trace.
 The largest verruca was quite deep under the skin so the remaining hole healed quickly with good general cleanliness and hygiene (and perhaps a salt bath or two for good measure).
 Looking at my daughters feet now you'd never know she'd had verrucas.
 They've never returned either!